-While this is technically possible, and may even sound novel, we strongly recommend not to use this method.
+Yes.
+However, we strongly recommend sufficient safeguards from phishing and clickbaits to protect vulnerable customers.
 Web links are fraught with high risks of fraud for Banks and could inconvenience genuine customers.
 Any fraudster could send a link to a customer in the guise of video KYC and could potentially gain access to sensitive information.
 Therefore, we strongly recommend that Banks initiate this only within their web portals and their Mobile Apps which usually are built with several security features to protect customers from fraud.

 17. What are the other general precautions that the regulated entities must take to ensure that the Video KYC is full proof?